 Canceled: Tuesday, September 11, at 7:00 PM – Due to the current weather forecast.

 Some meetings occur outside of our normal schedule during special astronomical events such as Solar and Lunar eclipses and major meteor showers.
 In addition to these special meetings, the group also participates in under the stars’ educational efforts such as learning about the sky and how to use observational tools such as binoculars and telescopes.
 Come join us the Second Tuesday of every month.
 Our Doors Open at 6:30 pm with the Program beginning at 7;00 PM in the Lakehouse, September thru May.

 Members may, upon request, be provided special assistance in learning how to use their equipment or guidance in the type of equipment to acquire.

 Presenters are always welcome, so if you have material about astronomy or space science that you would like to present to this interested group or would like to join this group please contact the host at email@example.com.

 This SIG DOES NOT concern itself with astrology, only astronomy and the related subjects of space science.

 We provide education concerning astronomy and space science and share information on the latest trends in our blog: Click Here

 If you are interested in being placed on our mailing list: Click Here

 If you are looking for space science and astronomy resources: Click Here

-To View as a PDF Click Here
+To View these resources as a PDF Click Here